k2view-academy/K2View-Academy/articles/04_fabric_studio/29_web_k2exchange_create_and_edit.md

 3. A pop-up window will appear, prompting you to choose from a list, the relevant extension to which these files should be added.

 4. The above action updates the `artifactsSourcePaths.txt` file, which maintains the list of all files or folders included in the extension package.
 Thus, when you add project files, the `artifactsSourcePaths.txt` file either opens automatically or gets focus if it is already open.
-You can edit this file manually - by adding or removing file/folder paths into/from it.
+You can edit this file manually - by adding or removing file/folder paths to/from it.

 ## Preparing for Packaging

-Once you have added the relevant project files into the extension, you shall update, or at least review, extension's metadata files.
-These files are auto created during the extension creation with default initial content.
+Once you have added the relevant project files to the extension, you should update, or at least review, the extension's metadata files.
+These files are auto-created with default initial content during the extension creation process.

 The key files you should manage include:

-- README.md – Contains the README information for the extension.
+- README.md – contains the README information for the extension.
 You should provide a detailed explanation of the extension’s purpose, settings, usage guidelines, best practices, and licensing terms.

-- package.json – Stores the package configuration, including:
+- package.json – stores the package configuration, including:
   - `version`: The extension version.

-  - `preview`: `true/false` – Determines if the package is considered as preview.
-Since Fabric 8.2, *Preview* extensions are hidden by default.
+  - `preview`: `true/false` – determines whether the package is considered as preview.
+From Fabric 8.2 onwards, *Preview* extensions are hidden by default.

   - `minRequiredFabricVersion`: Specifies the minimum required Fabric version (validated during installation).